 - Apart from being one of the main hip flexors, it also stabilizes your lumbar spine, hip joints, and sacroiliac joints which connect the pelvic ilium bones and the spine supporting sacrum.1

 Challenges With Psoas Muscle Stretches You Must Know Of

 The psoas muscle is deep within and directly accessible only via the abdominal cavity.
 It is also located close to major arteries like the iliac and femoral and the lumbar plexus – all vital and sensitive parts of the body which, if wrongly manipulated, could cause serious problems.
-So, it is better dealt with by a good licensed soft tissue therapist who understands the anatomy of the body.
-Typical self-administered release techniques might also be hard initially.
+So, it is better dealt with by

 That said, experts suggest working on releasing the surrounding muscles like the hip flexors to ease the pain and alleviate problems in those muscles.
 That way when a therapist helps you lengthen the psoas, tight tissues around it won’t interfere with stretching the psoas.2